looking for footwear? visit www.smartfeet.co

 Step Remedy Result

-1 Heel Lift A heel lift will lift the leg up and out of the boot so reducing pressure on the calf muscle.
+1 Heel Lift A heel lift positioned under the insole, inside the inner boot will help to lift the leg up to a higher position within the boot so reducing pressure on the calf muscle.

-2 Remove Spoiler Lots of boots have a spoiler between the shell and inner boot.
-Removing it will create more volume for the larger legs.
+2 Remove Spoiler Lots of ski boots have a spoiler (Plastic shim) between the shell and the liner at the back of the boot adjacent to the calf muscle.
+Removing it will create more volume for customers with larger legs.

-3 Slacken Boot A boot that is tightened too much will put excessive pressure on the calf muscle this in turn can cause foot cramps especially in women.
+3 Slacken Closure Buckles A ski boot that is tightened too much around the lower leg can put excessive pressure on the calf muscle.
+This in turn can lead to cramps generally caused by restricted blood flow or trapped nerves, especially common in women.

 Rubbing Internal Ankle Bone